justinwoo/my-blog-posts/posts/2017-04-27-writing-a-youtube-audio-scraping-tool-with-purescript.md

+# Writing a Youtube audio scraping tool with Purescript

 Previously I wrote about this topic [here](http://qiita.com/kimagure/items/5674e3ae9c87262af762), but that was a while ago and before I had contributed back some useful libraries.
 I recently did a refactor that removed all of the FFI code in the project so that it was only 153 lines (28 lines being imports) of Purescript!

 ## Why